top of page

 I would run experiments with cheaper eggs.
 Don't test these theories out on my eggs.
 This is too big of an investment to practice with my eggs.
 Be well acquainted with your incubator and your most successful hatches beforehand.

-There is a lot of great advice on how to hatch Black Copper Marans.
-If you get a 50 to 60% hatch rate on shipped hatching BCM eggs that is huge!
 The darker the egg, the more difficult it is to hatch.
-Some people don’t use automatic turners but hand-turn their eggs.
-There is a lot of information out there and it is a lot of trial and error.
-Eventually, you will come up with a game plan that works for you.
+There is a lot of information out there and it involves a lot of trial and error.
+Eventually, you will create a game plan that works for you.

 Always run experimental hatches on cheaper eggs before you use your expensive eggs.